gammapy/gammapy/docs/index.rst

 Gammapy works with Python 2 and 3, on Linux, Mac OS X and Windows and is easy to install (see instructions on the :ref:`install` page).
+(Caveat: for modeling and fitting we use Sherpa at the moment, which is not available on Windows and porting to Python 3 is still work in progress.)

 Once you have it running, we suggest you head over to the 5 minute :ref:`getting-started` tutorial.